Returns-based style analysis: Application

 Application of the model involves repeated regressions over overlapping windows to compute an alpha and vector of betas for each, resulting in a statistical picture of a manager's style.
 Since 1992, this computation has been a feature of mutual fund analysis software produced by companies such as LIPPER, MPI, Zephyr Associates, and Morningstar.
-This computation is also available as a Web API.

 The exposures calculated by RBSA software can provide various pictures of a fund's evolution, both in isolation and in comparison to similar strategies.
 This analysis is usually done to better understand a fund over an explicitly chosen period of time.

 Since Sharpe's original formulation of the model, additional research and development has added to RBSA.
 A widely accepted addition has been the use of a centered window for historical periods.
 For example, a 36-month window calculating the exposures for January 2002 would reference data 18 months before and 18 months after, spanning the interval from July 2000 through June 2003.
 This provides for more accurate historical analysis and addresses a lag in the model's detection of style changes.
 However, this modification has been criticized for being unrealistic, since a centered window cannot be applied to today's return without knowing the future.
 The increased accuracy has usually been deemed worth the loss of generality.

 Other generalizations to the model have been developed to do away with the fixed window constraint, such as models that employ Kalman filters to allow for more general time dilation.
 These methods still require assumed restrictions on the evolution of exposures, such as a return to normality assumption, or a fixed turnover parameter such as in Dynamic Style Analysis.
 These models are usually considered separate from classically defined ‘RBSA’, though they continue to analyze style based on returns.